jeremyneveu/m2-npac-grac/chapters/en/00_introduction.md

 ### Towards Einstein's equation

 Armed with these tools, let's move on to a simple derivation of Einstein's equation, which summarizes gravitation as a deformation of space-time by matter.
 Let's start with a massive particle moving slowly in a weak, constant gravitational field, but any gravitational field this time.
-According to the Equivalence Principle, we have seen that there exists an inertial coordinate system $\left(ct',\vec x'\right)$ such that the equation of motion [](#eq:eqm1) is still valid in another reference frame $\left(ct,\vec x'\right)$ but with a gravitational field.
+According to the Equivalence Principle, we have seen that there exists an inertial coordinate system $\left(ct',\vec x'\right)$ such that the equation of motion [](#eq:eqm1) is still valid in another reference frame $\left(ct,\vec x\right)$ but with a gravitational field.
 The low-speed hypothesis allows us to neglect $\dd\vec x/\dd\tau$ in front of $c\dd t/\dd\tau$.
 In a weak, quasi-stationary gravitational field, we have to first order:
 $$
 \frac{\dd^2x^\mu}{\dd\tau^2} + \Gamma^\mu_{\ 00}\left(c\frac{\dd t}{\dd\tau}\right)^2=0, \qquad \Gamma^\mu_{\;\; 00} \approx -\frac{1}{2}g^{\mu\nu}\frac{\partial g_{00}}{\partial x^\nu}.
 $$